Definition of Bad Debts

 The term bad debts usually refers to accounts receivable (or trade accounts receivable) that will not be collected.
-However, bad debts can also refer to notes receivable that will not be collected.
+(Bad debts is also used for notes receivable that will not be collected.)

 The bad debts associated with accounts receivable is reported on the income statement as Bad Debts Expense or Uncollectible Accounts Expense.

 There are two methods for recording the bad debts associated with accounts receivable:

 - Direct write-off method, which removes the uncollectible amount directly from Accounts Receivable and records the amount as Bad Debts Expense